-The name Solomon comes from the root (shalem) meaning to be complete, sound.
-Derivative (shalom) means peace.
+The name Solomon comes from the fertile and familiar root שלם (shalem), to be or make whole or complete:

-The word (shilluma) is identical to our name Sholomoh, and is used in Pslm 91:8 in the meaning of reward or recompense (of the wicked).
+The noun שלמה (shilluma) is identical to our name Sholomoh, and is used in Psalm 91:8 in the meaning of reward or recompense (of the wicked).
 This illustrates the perhaps anti-intuitive notion that a bad result of something that was bad to begin with, is still very good (or rather: just).

 Although Psalm 91 is anonymous and tradition demands that Solomon is the great peace-king, his name may have stemmed from David's deep remorse and grief over losing Solomon's older sibling.
 When Solomon is born, the prophet Nathan receives word from the Lord that this child is loved by God.
 Hence he names him Jedidiah (2 Samuel 12:25), although this name is (sadly) never again used.

-Jones' Dictionary of Old Testament Proper Names steers clear from the hints of Psalm 91 and views the name Solomon as an intensitive from the word (shalom) meaning peace.
+Jones' Dictionary of Old Testament Proper Names steers clear from the hints of Psalm 91 and views the name Solomon as an intensitive from the word שלום (shalom) meaning peace.
 Thus Jones reads Peaceable.
-NOBS Study Bible Name List simply reads Peace.
+NOBSE Study Bible Name List simply reads Peace.